msizafrans/Deploy-Static-Website-on-AWS/README.md

 Hosting a static website on S3 and Accessing the cached website pages using CloudFront content delivery network (CDN) service as CloudFront offers low latency and high transfer speeds during website rendering.

-# Screenshots of all steps are included in the repository to serve as a guideline for implementing the project.

-# Website files uploaded to the S3 bucket includes:
+# The static website files to be uploaded to the S3 bucket include:

 index.html - The Index document for the website.
 /img - The background image file for the website.
 /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
 /css - CSS files for the website.

+* * * NOTE: For MacOS users, upload all files in the "__MACOSX" folder instead.

+# Screenshots of all steps are included in the repository to serve as a guideline for implementing the project.

 # Project implementation steps are as follows: